mwmlln/shinju_select/README.md

   This behaviour was observed in the CI's walkthrough project of Boutique Ado but it appeared more obvious in my project as there was stock number displayed in the product detail page.
   When a shopper adds an item with quantity within the stock amount and goes back to the same product page and add more of the same item, bag item quantity can exceed the available stock.
   This is resolved by using if statement to set quantity limit to stock value.
+  However, toast message still displays as incremented number in the message section.
-  Ideally, logic should be put in place to subtract the stock number when the item is added in the bag also return the subtracted number to the stock if purchase is cancelled but I did not have enough time and skillset to implement this logic in time for submission deadline.
+  Ideally, logic should be put in place to subtract the stock number when the item is added in the bag also return the subtracted number back to the stock if purchase is cancelled.
+I simply did not have enough time and skillset to implement this logic in such short space of time for submission deadline.

-* Delete items in shopping bag shows no toast message.
-  This issue was due to Bootstrap Jquery and Jquery(Ajax) conflict.
-To display the toast messages, slim Jquery was moved below Ajax Jquery.
-It has successfully resolved the issue with toast but it resulted main image in product page failed to change when small images are clicked.
-After searching how to resolve the conflict on the web, solution provided in [this site](https://coderedirect.com/questions/440791/conflict-bootstrap-prototype-js-and-jquery) to add __$.noConflict();__ at the top of the script fixed the problem.

 ### Known error present:

 * When the issue of shopping item quantity exceeds stock is resolved by setting quantity limit as stock value, JS is still sending the accumulated quantity to toast message.
 This should be replaced to message to the shopper that the quantity is reached the stock availability.

+* Delete items in shopping bag shows no toast message.
+  This issue was due to Bootstrap Jquery and Jquery(Ajax) conflict.
+After searching how to resolve the conflict on the web, solution provided in [this site](https://coderedirect.com/questions/440791/conflict-bootstrap-prototype-js-and-jquery) to add __$.noConflict();__ at the top of the script did prevent server error but still not showing the toast message.